-With so many reasons behind your cat’s two-legged stance, it might take some observation work and analysis before you understand what your cat wants or is attempting to achieve.
+With so many reasons behind your cat’s two-legged stance, it might take some observation work and analysis before you understand what your cat wants or is trying to achieve.

 Why Do Cats Stand on Two Legs?

-Some cats stand on two legs when predators are nearby.
-Therefore, the move is a survival tactic that allows the cat to appear larger than it actually is.
-A cat may also puff up its tail and shuffle sideways while standing on two legs to expand its size.
-This allows the cat to frighten off dangerous animals.
+The cat may puff up its tail and shuffle sideways while standing on two legs to further expand its size.
+This allows the cat to frighten off rival cats and dangerous/predatory animals.

 As well as a two-legged stance, a cat will begin to hiss and growl if the predator comes too close.
-The cat is getting ready for a fight but is doing its best to diffuse the situation.
-Cats won’t fight unless they need to do so.
+It’s ready for a fight but wants to avoid any confrontation.

-Cats are curious creatures.
-If a cat has spotted something out of a window or has noticed a bug on the ceiling, it will stand on its hind legs to get a closer look.
+If a cat has spotted something out of a window or an interesting bug walking on the ceiling, it’ll stand on its hind legs to get a closer look.

-According to Science Direct, a cat has one of the broadest hearing ranges among mammals.
-They can hear sounds clearly that humans can’t, so when they hear something that attracts their attention, they will investigate.
+According to Science Direct, a cat has one of the broadest hearing ranges of mammals.
+They can hear sounds that humans can’t.
+So, when they hear something interesting, they’ll investigate.

 Most cats are tuned in to the rustling of a treat bag.
-So, when you get them out of the cupboard, an excited cat will stand on its hind legs to get a closer look.
-If the cat understands that standing on its hind legs gets a good reaction from its human, it might do so more regularly to earn more treats.
+So, when you get food out of a cupboard, an excited cat will stand on its hind legs to get a closer look and nearer to the treat.

 Some special needs cats can only move around on their hind legs.
-Dubbed the kangaroo cats by their fans, several cats born without front legs have burst onto the social media scene.
+Dubbed the kangaroo cats, several cats born without front legs have burst onto the social media scene.

 How To Get Your Cat To Stand Up